 - a.
-The Regatta shall make the following returns to British Rowing, to arrive within five days of the Regatta, in order to record competitors' points: - a list of those events at the regatta which were qualifying A 'highlighted' list of events offered would meet that requirement. - the originals of the Entry Forms of the Winning Crews of qualifying events, certified by the appropriate official to indicate that registration details had been checked, the competitors were as entered, and that Racing Licences had been updated where appropriate.
-Names should be highlighted where Racing Licences have not been produced. - b.
-The Regatta shall make the following returns to British Rowing within two weeks of the date of the Regatta for entry in the British Rowing Almanack: - overall regatta details; date, location, distance, stream (upstream, downstream or still) start (stakeboat or free) total number of entries - a list of those events held showing the number of crews competing, the finalists, their times and distances, and the names of the winning crew. - c.
+The Regatta shall make the following returns electronically to British Rowing, to arrive within five days of the Regatta, in order to record competitors' points and for entry in the British Rowing Almanack: - a list of those events at the regatta which were qualifying - A 'highlighted' list of events offered would meet that requirement. - confirmation of Winning Crews of qualifying events, certified by the appropriate official to indicate that registration details had been checked, the competitors were as entered, and that Racing Licences had been updated where appropriate.
+Names should be highlighted where Racing Licences have not been produced. - overall regatta details; date, location, distance, stream (upstream, downstream or still) start (stakeboat or free) total number of entries. - a list of those events held showing the number of crews competing, the finalists, their times and distances, and the names of the winning crew. - b.
 The Regatta shall make such further returns to British Rowing as shall be requested from time to time by British Rowing.